David Cronenberg: 1969–1979: Film debut and early work

 After two short sketch films and two short art-house features (the black-and-white Stereo and the colour Crimes of the Future) Cronenberg went into partnership with Ivan Reitman.
 The Canadian government provided financing for his films throughout the 1970s.
-During this period, he focused on his signature "body horror" films such as Shivers (1975) and Rabid (1977), the latter of which provided pornographic actress Marilyn Chambers with work in a different genre, although Cronenberg's first choice for the role had been a then little-known Sissy Spacek.
+During this period, he focused on his signature "body horror" films such as Shivers (1975) and Rabid (1977), the latter of which provided pornographic actress Marilyn Chambers with work in a different genre, although Cronenberg's first choice for the role had been Sissy Spacek.
 Rabid was a breakthrough with international distributors, and his next horror feature, The Brood (1979), gained stronger support.
 Even then, he showed variety by making Fast Company (1979) between The Brood and Rabid, a project reflecting his interest in car racing and bike gangs.

 1981–1988: Breakthrough and acclaim

 In 1981, Cronenberg directed the science-fiction horror film Scanners (1981).
 In it, "scanners" are psychics with unusual telepathic and telekinetic powers.
 The film has since become a cult classic.
 He followed it with another science-fiction horror film Videodrome (1983) starring James Woods.
 The film was distributed by Universal Pictures.
 Janet Maslin of The New York Times remarked on the film's "innovativeness", and praised Woods' performance as having a "sharply authentic edge".
 That same year he directed The Dead Zone (1983), based on Stephen King's novel of the same name, starring Christopher Walken.

 Cronenberg directed The Fly (1986), starring Jeff Goldblum and Geena Davis.
 The film is loosely based on George Langelaan's 1957 short story of the same name and the 1958 film of the same name.
 It was distributed by 20th Century Fox and was a box office hit, making $60 million.
 Cronenberg has not generally worked within the world of big-budget, mainstream Hollywood filmmaking, although he has had occasional near misses.
 At one stage he was considered by George Lucas as a possible director for Return of the Jedi (1983) but turned down the offer.
 Peter Suschitzky was the director of photography for The Empire Strikes Back (1980), and Cronenberg remarked that Suschitzky's work in that film "was the only one of those movies that actually looked good", which was a motivating factor to work with him on Dead Ringers (1988).

 Since Dead Ringers, Cronenberg has worked with Suschitzky on each of his films (see List of film director and cinematographer collaborations).
 Cronenberg has collaborated with composer Howard Shore on all of his films since The Brood (1979), (see List of film director and composer collaborations) with the exception of The Dead Zone (1983), which was scored by Michael Kamen.
 Other regular collaborators include actor Robert A. Silverman, art director Carol Spier (also his sister) sound editor Bryan Day, film editor Ronald Sanders, his sister, costume designer Denise Cronenberg, and, from 1979 until 1988, cinematographer Mark Irwin.
 In 2008, Cronenberg directed Shore's first opera, The Fly.